Brian27alv/Brian27alv.github.io/_posts/2020-02-28-test-markdown.md

 tags: [test]
 comments: true
 ---
+Me gusta la lectura es uno de mis pasatiempos favoritos

-Aqui encontrarás mis pasatiempos  I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc. hello
+I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc. hello
 **Here is some bold text**